oroinc/platform/src/Oro/Bundle/EntityExtendBundle/Resources/doc/associations.md

 }
 ```

-The last thing you need to do to finish configuration of your association is to create extensions for entity config dumper, entity generator and migrations.
+The last thing to finish the configuration of your association is to create extensions for the entity config dumper, the entity generator (these extensions instruct the Oro EntityExtendBundle how to generate Doctrine mapping and PHP code for your association) and migrations (this extension will help to add your association using migration scripts, more details you can find in [Oro MigrationBundle](../../../MigrationBundle/README.md#create-own-extensions-for-database-structure-migrations)).
 The following examples show how it can be done:

 ``` php
 namespace Oro\Bundle\NoteBundle\Tools;